CMagnac/CMagnac-first-blog/_posts/2022-12-16-carfentanil.md

 ## 4. Prevention

 This list of prevention has been copied from the tribal epidemiology website.
+You can refer to the [Tribal epidemiology center](https://tribalepicenters.org/).

 + talk to your kids
 + keep drugs in a safe storage